Last updated: 6 June 2022

 Retention of your personal information

 We will only retain your personal data for as long as reasonably necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, regulatory, tax, accounting or reporting requirements.
 We may retain your personal data for a longer period in the event of a complaint or if we reasonably believe there is a prospect of litigation in respect to our relationship with you.

-There are legal requirements for the amount of time medical records need to be kept by the Clinic for 20 years after the last contact with the patient.
+There are legal requirements for the amount of time medical records need to be kept after the last contact with the patient.
 For adult health records, this is usually 8 years after last contact and, for children, this is usually until the 25th birthday, or 8 years if longer.
 If you have not been in touch with the Clinic for more than a year, you will no longer be considered an active patient.
 Your personal information will remain archived in our secure electronic database and will no longer be displayed as an active record.
 As mentioned previously, no hard copy or paper records are retained or stored, regardless whether you are an active or inactive patient.
 We need to retain your records even if you are no longer an active patient in order to comply with our ethical, regulatory and legal obligations.
 Please contact firstname.lastname@example.org if you have any concerns or queries.

 Your legal rights

 Under the Data Protection Act 2018, and the General Data Protection Regulation (GDPR) (2018) you have rights as an individual which you can exercise in relation to the information we hold about you.

 You have the right to: